 Both the central and state governments have control over fixing the minimum wages of employment.
 Wage rates of employment differ across occupations, skills, sectors, and regions.
-Given the extent of difference between various kind of employable work, there is no set wage rate that can be set for each specific work across the country.
+Given the extent of difference between various kinds of employable work, there is no set wage rate that can be set for each specific work across the country.

 How is the minimum wage calculated in India?

-India’s minimum wage and salary structure differs based on the following factors: state, area within the state based on development level (zone), industry, occupation, and skill-level.
-This offers foreign investors a range of options when choosing where to locate their set up.
+India’s minimum wage and salary structure differs based on the following factors: state, area within the state based on development level (zone), industry, occupation, and skill level.
+This offers foreign investors a range of options when choosing where to locate their setup.

 India offers the most competitive labor costs in Asia, with the national-level minimum wage at around INR 178 (US$2.16) per day, which works out to INR 5340 (US$65) per month.
 This number is a floor-level wage – and the wage rate will vary depending on geographical areas and other criteria.